3DCP-TUe/3DCP.data/README.md

 x.x.0 ---> PATCH version: Small backward-compatible changes; for example, small corrections in a component property.
 ```

-## Contact information

-If you have any questions or comments about this project, please open an issue on the repository’s issue page.
-This can include questions about the content, such as missing information, and the data structure.
-We encourage you to open an issue instead of sending us emails to help establish an open community.
-By keeping discussions open, everyone can contribute and see the feedback and questions of others.
-In addition to this, please see our open science statement below.

 ## How to cite

 The database framework and its underlying concept are described in a journal paper.
 For generic references to the database framework, this paper can be cited.
 The BibTeX entry is provided below: